-Latency-sensitive Internet of Things (IoT) applications have stringent requirements, e.g., low latency, better privacy and security.
-Current cloud-centric solutions fail to satisfy these requirements since high volumes of data must be transferred to the cloud [1].
-Hence, to successfully met the application's requirements, we must take advantage of the distributed computational nodes found in an IoT system.
-As a result, a latencysensitive IoT application consists of multiple interconnected components; a component is capable of executing one part of the application's functionality.
-However, developing and deploying such an application model is not a trivial task since the developer must (i) define and validate the application's requirements at design time and (ii) find a deployment strategy such that it satisfies all application requirements.
+distributed computational nodes found in an IoT system.
+As a result, a latency-sensitive IoT application consists of multiple interconnected components; a component is capable of executing one part of the application's functionality.
+However, developing and deploying such an application model are not a trivial task since the developer must: 1) define and validate the application's requirements at design time and 2) find a deployment strategy such that it satisfies all application requirements.

 To address the shortcoming of cloud computing, researchers have proposed edge computing [2].
-Edge computing enables the utilization of available computation resources found at the edge of the network [3], [4] - a paradigm consisting of multiple geo-distributed resource-constrained devices capable of hosting deployed IoT applications.
+Edge computing enables the utilization of available computation resources found at the edge of the network [3], [4]-a paradigm consisting of multiple geo-distributed resource-constrained devices capable of hosting deployed IoT applications.
 Edge computing assists cloud computing in satisfying the stringent requirements of latency-sensitive IoT applications, where components may be deployed on edge nodes.
 Some advantages of edge computing include low latency and data locality [5].
 Nevertheless, deploying an application on an edge computing platform is challenging since heterogeneity and limited resource capabilities define an edge node.
 As a result, the successful deployment of latency-sensitive applications is dependent on new resource allocation techniques.